Naagar/Normalizing_Flow_3x3_inv/README.md

 We extend the 1x1 convolutions used in glow to convolutions with any kernel size and we introduce a new coupling layer.

-This work is the adapted from [Emerging Convolutions for Generative Normalizing Flows](https://github.com/ehoogeboom/emerging):
+This work is adapted from [Emerging Convolutions for Generative Normalizing Flows](https://github.com/ehoogeboom/emerging):
 ```
 Emiel Hoogeboom, Rianne van den Berg, and Max Welling.
 Emerging Convolutions for Generative Normalizing Flows.
 International Conference on Machine Learning, 2019.
 ```